lighthart/GridBundle/README.md

         tildes:
-            for 'entityId', 'parentId' and 'title', enclosing any portion of that string with ~~ will grab the appropriate column(s) from the query and insert that text.
+            for 'entityId', 'parentId', 'title' and all elements of 'attr', enclosing any portion of that string with ~~ will grab the appropriate column(s) from the query and insert that text.
 This interpolation will ignore html tags.
 So the title text in the example above will add
             Biller:
             <District Name>